Skip to main content

 When referencing any of these variables in a backend API, put the content inside of {{}} bindings, except for JavaScript and Python steps.
 For language steps, bindings are not needed.

-You can reference frontend component properties and state variables in backend API steps.
+You can reference frontend component properties and frontend variables in backend API steps.
 For example, filter a SQL statement by passing in the value typed into an Input component:

 Reference components in the canvas with curly braces